wcomhelp/Wireless-Hosted-Network/README.md

 # Wireless-Hosted-Network
-Adhoc Network Hoster 1.01 by William Nichols
+Adhoc Network Hoster by William Nichols

-Allows you to edit the Wireless-Hosted-Network on any Windows Vista,7,8.8.1,10 computer with a menu interface.
+Allows you to edit the Wireless-Hosted-Network on any Windows Vista,7,8.8.1,10 computer with a nice menu interface instead of lots of typing in the commands.